pytorch/captum/README.md

 ## Getting Started
-Captum allows to interpret/understand the predictions of PyTorch models by looking at the features that contribute to decisions that the model makes.
+Captum allows to interpret/understand the predictions of PyTorch models by looking at the features that contribute to the decisions that the model makes.
 It also helps to understand which neurons and layers are important for model predictions.

 To do so, it uses state of the art model interpretability algorithms and attributes contributions to each input of the model with respect to